-4. Next select the SD card, make sure you double check to ensure it is the SD Card otherwise you might accidently wipe a hard drive.
+4. Next, select the SD card, make sure you double check to ensure it is the SD Card otherwise you might accidentally wipe a hard drive.

-5. Next click flash and wait whilst it writes the image to the SD card.
+5. Next, click flash and wait while it writes the image to the SD card.

 6. Now safely remove the SD card from the computer and insert into the Raspberry Pi.

 7. It’s now time to move onto booting the Pi up.